prepare.blog

 Under-Bed and Hidden Storage

 Low-profile bins (4–6 inches tall) fit under most bed frames and hold freeze-dried pouches, spare blankets, document copies, and flat medical kits.
-If your bed frame is too low, $15 bed risers add 3–5 inches of clearance and instantly create 12–16 cubic feet of hidden storage space.
+If your bed frame’s too low, $15 bed risers add 3–5 inches of clearance and instantly create 12–16 cubic feet of hidden storage space.

-For hidden storage ideas beyond the bed, consider storage ottomans that double as seating, hollow headboards with shelf cavities, and decorative trunks used as coffee tables.
+Beyond the bed, think about storage ottomans that double as seating, hollow headboards with shelf cavities, and decorative trunks used as coffee tables.
 The goal is dual-purpose furniture that doesn’t announce “prepper” to every guest who walks in.

 Closet Conversion and Over-the-Door Organizers